nixonboros/memberdesk-mms/README.md

 git clone https://github.com/nixonboros/membership-management-system.git
 ```

-2. Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse)
+2. Open the project in your preferred IDE

 3. Build and run the application